moritzleitner/ca162-security-s4-public/exercises/ex3/README.md

 # Exercise 3: Visualizing unused communication scenarios (users) in SAC

 Now that we have saved the data from the "Communication User Read" API from the SAP S/4HANA Cloud Public Edition, we want to compare how many users have **never logged in** versus those who **have logged in** at least once.

-Please Note: The actual question is: _Which communication scenarios have never been used?_ but for the purpose of this exercise, we will simplify the analysis, and assume a **1:1 relationship**:
-Each **communication user** belongs to exactly **one communication scenario**.
+>Please note: The actual question is: _Which communication scenarios have never been used?_ But for the purpose of this exercise, we will simplify the analysis, and assume a **1:1 relationship**: Each **communication user** belongs to exactly **one communication scenario**.
 Therefore, any communication user who has **never logged in** represents a **communication scenario that has never been used**.

----

-## Step 1: Create a Responsive Story
+## Step 3.1: Create a Responsive Story

 To make the story mobile-friendly, we create a **responsive story**.

 ![Alt text](images/create_story.png)

 We insert a **chart component**, drag it into the canvas, and select our pre-defined data source:
-**Query: Communications Query 99** (Replace **99** with your seatnumber)
+**CommunicationUsersQueryXY** (replace *XY* with your seat number).

 ![Alt text](images/select_dataset.png)

-## Step 2: Define the Comparison Using a Bar Chart
+## Step 3.2: Define the Comparison Using a Bar Chart

 We want to compare two user groups using a **bar chart**: